deeppavlov/DeepPavlov/deeppavlov/skills/go_bot/README.md

 2. (_optional, but recommended_) pretrained intents classifier model
    * config [`deeppavlov/configs/intents/intents_dstc2.json`](../../configs/intents/intents_dstc2.json) is recommended
 3. (_optional_) downloaded english fasttext embeddings trained on wiki ([https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.en.zip](https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.en.zip))
-   * fasttext embeddings can loaded via `python3 deeppavlov/download.py --all`
+   * fasttext embeddings can loaded via `python3 deeppavlov/download.py -all`
    * you can use any english embeddings of your choice, but edit go_bot config accordingly

 **TO INFER** from a go_bot model you should **additionaly** have: